Gysin map and Atiyah-Hirzebruch spectral sequence: Spectral sequences

 \subsection{Atiyah-Hirzebruch spectral sequence}

-The Atiyah-Hirzebruch spectral sequence (see \cite{AH}) relates the cellular cohomology of a finite CW-complex (or any space homotopically equivalent to it) to a generic cohomological theory $h^{\bullet}$ satisfying the axioms of Eilenberg and Steenrod except in general dimension axiom (see \cite{ES}).
-We start from finite simplicial complexes.
+The Atiyah-Hirzebruch spectral sequence \cite{AH} relates the cellular cohomology of a finite CW-complex (or any space homotopically equivalent to it) to a generic cohomology theory $h^{*}$.
 For a finite simplicial complex $X$ we consider the natural filtration: